JackR2882/repeater/README.md

-Functions similarly to burp's repeater tool in sniper mode with a single payload location.
+Functions similarly to burp's intruder tool in sniper mode with a single payload location.

 To run:
     - Run repeater_main.py